tonyrog/varp/doc/api.md

 Return __True__ if literal __x__ is unbound.
 Return __False__ otherwise

+exceptions: variable (x is not a variable)

 ``` python
 varpy.is_bound(vp, x)
 ```

 Return __True__ if literal __x__ is bound, through substition, to an other variable.
 Return __False__ otherwise.

+exceptions: variable (x is not a variable)

 ``` python
 varpy.is_equal(vp, x, y)